SteveBarnett/Remixing/_thinking/zen-and-conflict.md

     - She has decades experience with conflict resolution
     - She often says that “mediate” and “meditate”, share the same purpose: to bring what is divided or in dispute into harmony
 - There's also a recently released series "Resolving Conflict" by her on the Waking Up app
+- Conflict is intrinsic to being human
+    - Handling it well can make creative opportunity from destructive potential
+    - It can show us our unhelpful patterns, or where we want or need to change something
+    - But we need to see it differently, overcome our need to win

 ### Tinytation 🧘⏱️

 - Bring to mind some conflict that you're experiencing now, or have done recently
 - Something on the lighter side, not something traumatic
+- How did you act?
+What was your behaviour?
+- What were you thinking?
+- What were you feeling in your body?
 - As we go through the session, I'll prompt you to bring that situation to mind

 ## Five steps